federico-digital/wp-post-update-from-google-doc/README.md

 # WordPress post update from Google Doc
-Update a WordPress post content from a Google document body.
+Update a WordPress post content from a Google document body using the JDBC service.

 1. Open a new <a href="https://docs.google.com/document/">Google document</a>
 2. Click on 'Tools > Script editor'